Completing CloudEDGE CDN Configuration

 In the Delivery drop-down menu, select Webscale CDN.
 The Provider drop-down menu displays.
 It lists all of the providers enabled for Webscale CDN.

-Select the Amazon EC2 provider to use with Webscale CDN for this application.
+Select the CDN provider you want to use with Webscale CDN for this application.

 Click Apply to enable Webscale CDN.

-If you need to bypass the admin domain from CloudFront to prevent your requests from timing out, you can complete the bypass process after enabling Webscale CDN.
+If you need to bypass the CDN admin domain to prevent requests from timing out, you can complete the bypass process after enabling Webscale CDN.

 Doing so points all admin traffic to origin-<application ID>.cloudmaestro.com, which is your Webscale hostname.